New-Jersey-Forest-Service/ForMOM-DBReformatter/README.md

 The file to run is DBRebuild_Main.py, you can find more instructions on the github wiki.

-There are no dependencies to run this, everything is from the core python modules
+There are no pytohn dependencies, but it Python 3.8+ is recommended.